 Try the Wheat Montana brand.
 It’s an organic flour made from organic heirloom wheat berries.
 I have friends with celiac disease and gluten issues and this flour is a godsend for them.

 You can get it at most grocery stores or Walmart.
 It’s not more expensive than the GMO flours, either.
 Use it for all your baking needs.

 Healthy Tip #3: How Can I Prevent the Raisins from Going Hard When Baked in the Cinnamon Rolls?

 If you like to add raisins to your cinnamon rolls you need to “plump” them before using them or they will turn hard when baked in the oven.
 It’s simple to do:

-- Measure the amount of raisins you will be using.
+- Measure the raisins you will be using.

 - Put them in a pot and cover with water

-- Place the pot on the stove and bring to a boil.
+- Place the pot on the stove and bring it to a boil.